-The introduction is the first chapter of your thesis or dissertation and appears right after the table of contents.
-It’s essential to draw the reader in with a strong beginning.
-Set the stage for your research with a clear focus, purpose and direction.
-The introduction should include:
+The introduction is the first section of your thesis or dissertation, appearing right after the table of contents.
+Your introduction draws your reader in, setting the stage for your research with a clear focus, purpose, and direction on a relevant topic.

-- Topic and context: what does the reader need to know to understand the dissertation?
+- Your topic, in context: what does your reader need to know to understand your thesis dissertation?

-- Focus and scope: what specific aspect of the topic will you address?
+- Your focus and scope: what specific aspect of the topic will you address?

-- Relevance and importance: how does the research fit into existing work on this topic?
+- The relevance of your research: how does your work fit into existing studies on your topic?

-- Overview of the structure: what does each chapter of the dissertation contribute to the overall aim?
+- An overview of your structure: what does each section contribute to the overall aim?

-Although the introduction comes at the beginning of your dissertation, it doesn’t have to be the first thing you write—in fact, it’s often the very last part to be completed (along with the abstract).
+Although your introduction kicks off your dissertation, it doesn’t have to be the first thing you write—in fact, it’s often one of the very last parts to be completed (just before your abstract).

-It’s a good idea to write a rough draft of your introduction near the beginning of the research to help guide you.
-If you wrote a research proposal, you can use this as a template, as it contains many of the same elements.
-But you should revise your introduction throughout the writing process, making sure it matches the content of your chapters.
+It’s a good idea to write a rough draft of your introduction as you begin your research, to help guide you.
+If you wrote a research proposal, consider using this as a template, as it contains many of the same elements.
+However, be sure to revise your introduction throughout the writing process, making sure it matches the content of your ensuing sections.

 Topic and context

-Begin by introducing your topic and giving any necessary background information.
-It’s important to contextualize your research and generate interest—aim to show why the topic is timely or important (for example, by mentioning a relevant news item, academic debate, or practical problem).
+Begin by introducing your dissertation topic and giving any necessary background information.
+It’s important to contextualize your research and generate interest.
+Aim to show why your topic is timely or important.
+You may want to mention a relevant news item, academic debate, or practical problem.